adamaguilarr/GeoAI-LandUse-Model/README.md

     - PermanentCrop - AnnualCrop

 The CNN achieves strong performance on the EuroSAT dataset, with particularly high accuracy on Forest, Residential, Industrial, and SeaLake classes.
 Most misclassifications occur between semantically similar land-use types, such as AnnualCrop vs PermanentCrop and Highway vs River, reflecting inherent ambiguity at the given spatial resolution.

+## Current Status

+Completed:
+- Data exploration and preprocessing
+- Baseline CNN training and evaluation
+- Improved CNN architecture with data augmentation
+- Transfer learning experiment using ResNet
+- Model evaluation with confusion matrices

+In progress:
+- Model comparison and error analysis
+- Additional experiments and refinement